 At its peak in 2006, the company had around 1,000 franchise locations, making it the largest discount broker in the U.S. However, Help-U-Sell filed for bankruptcy in 2008.
 It's been hemorrhaging local offices ever since.

-As of this writing, Help-U-Sell has just 79 offices in 19 states, an approximate 92% decline over the past 15 years.
+As of this writing, Help-U-Sell has fewer than 80 offices in 19 states, an approximate 92% decline over the past 15 years.

 Additionally, most of the remaining offices only have a few properties listed for sale — at least according to Help-U-Sell's corporate website.
-And 16 have zero active listings.
+And more than a dozen have zero active listings.

 The rapid decline in Help-U-Sell locations — and the lack of listings at many offices — suggests the company's business model isn't working.